An Important Mathematical Oversight

 Part 1 of my report (pp.1-46) presents a chronological account of the symptoms I have experienced since the time of my tonsillectomy operation in 1967, in the context of my family history throughout the intervening period.
 This includes an account of events surrounding the mysterious death of my father, shortly after his suspicions were aroused over the propriety of that operation, in 1968 (see the Evidence section of the report, pp.7-10).
 Before my own suspicions over the tonsillectomy were first aroused in 2001 these symptoms remained largely a mystery to me, as well as resisting any adequate explanation in terms of conventional medical diagnosis.
 The prima facie MRI evidence confirming these suspicions has been in my possession only since December 2010 – see Part 2 of my report, pp.48-69).
 Between 1967 until at least the year 2001, in the absence of evidence of an illicit surgical implantation, there was no available connective causal explanation for an array of decidedly anomalous and incongruous symptoms that have effectively disabled me throughout my life.

-One of these symptoms, of which I obtained x-ray evidence in the year 2000, is that of a spinal curvature, or scoliosis (see image to the right), which developed in my adolescence.
+One of these symptoms, of which I obtained x-ray evidence in the year 2000, is that of a spinal curvature, or scoliosis (see image), which developed in my adolescence.
 In medical terms this is defined as an idiopathic rather than a congenital scoliosis, which means that the cause of the deformity is not necessarily identifiable, though it is understood to be caused by an extraspinal influence not present at birth, but which arises at some point during childhood or adolescence.
-A fuller discussion of this phenomenon, in the context of other symptoms associated with this part of my anatomy is given in pp.17-19 & 29-31 of my report.
+A fuller discussion of this phenomenon, in the context of other symptoms associated with this part of my anatomy is given in pp.17-20 & 29-31 of my report.
 That part of the report was first written in 2003 and included my speculations about the possible existence of an illicit implant in the region of my thoracic spine.
-Those speculations may now be confirmed by the evidence of the latest MRI scan of my thoracic cavity made in July 2020, which shows an object with a 'tubular' appearance to the immediate right of the spine, in a vertical position corresponding approximately to the apex of the scoliotic curve – MRI image – although it is suspected that this object may have become accidentally detached from its original position.
+Those speculations may now be confirmed by the evidence of the latest MRI scan of my thoracic cavity made in July 2020, which shows an object with a ‘tubular’ appearance to the immediate right of the spine, in a vertical position corresponding approximately to the apex of the scoliotic curve – MRI image – although it is suspected that this object may have become accidentally detached from its original position.
 This scan is discussed in detail at: C-Spine MRI Scan (July 2020).

 There were two earlier MRI scans made of my thoracic spine and whole spine in 2015.
 However, these were largely limited to scans covering the width of the spinal column only, rather than the wider thoracic cavity.
-All three spinal MRI scans are discussed in detail on pp.72-80 of my report, and the full scans are available to download on the Full MRI Scan Downloads page, for those with the relevant expertise.
+All three spinal MRI scans are discussed in detail on pp.72-82 of my report, and the full scans are available to download on the Full MRI Scan Downloads page, for those with the relevant expertise.
 Below, I have suggested a possible explanation for the spinal scoliosis, in the context of my other symptoms.

 A further anomaly is that I experienced unexplained changes in my immune and endocrine systems following my tonsillectomy operation, which is indicated firstly by the development of hay fever in the summer of 1968 (the year immediately following the operation), and also by the development of the shingles virus at the early age of ten.
 Shingles usually occurs in later life, as a consequence of earlier primary chicken pox infection, following which the latent varicella zoster virus lies dormant in the dorsal root ganglia of the spinal cord.
 While this is normal, the disease occurs due to the dormant virus being reactivated in later life in the case of abnormal stress and/or immunodeficiency.
 Shingles at such a young age normally only occurs where the immune system has been compromised by another prior attendant major infection – but such an infection does not appear in my medical history (see report, pp.14-15).
 The shingles occurred bilaterally in my thoracic area only; while I understand that it frequently occurs in patients in the lower torso area.